 If you have ever been on a job interview the odds are you were asked this open-ended, break-the-ice question, which is often the first one asked.
-Now if you worked with a resume writer/job coach like me, inwardly you would be jumping for joy because the exercises used to prepare your resume also prepared you to knock this out of the park.
+Most professionals think they know how to respond to Tell Me About Yourself.
+Now, if you worked with a resume write or job coach, you probably would be jumping for joy, because the exercises used to prepare your resume also prepared you to knock this question out of the park.

-However as a recruiter and hiring authority I was shocked at how many people were caught off guard when asked this question and how many struck out in my evaluation of them before the interview even started.
+However, as a recruiter and hiring authority, I was shocked at how many people didn’t know how to respond to Tell Me About Yourself, were caught off-guard when asked this question and struck out in my evaluation of them before the interview even started.
 After all, this question is a slow pitch lobbed right over the heart of the plate and I expected them to hit a home run, or at the very least to make contact and get on base.

 So now that I got my baseball metaphors out of my system my advice to all of you is “expect to be asked this question and be fully prepared to offer the proper response.”
 After all this is not really a question, it is a request for information and your reply will set the tone for the balance of the interview.